9dots/get-coding-curricula/3-5/grade-3/lesson-plans/lesson-08/lesson.md

 - [ ] **Review** repeating code with loops from the previous lesson.
 >>"In our last lesson we saw how we can loop the core of a pattern to shorten our code.
 In order to loop our code, we first find the core of the pattern and then count the number of times it repeats.
 We can then put the core in a loop and tell the computer to repeat it the number of times we counted."

-- [ ] **Model** rewriting the code to meet the line limit with loops.
+- [ ] **Model and Explain** rewriting the code to meet the line limit with loops.
 >>"In our first challenge, the core of the pattern is step and paint.
 This core repeats 4 times.
 In order to loop this code 4 times, I can select the two blocks that make up the core and click the loop block.
-Then I can change the number in the loop to 4 so that it repeats the sequence 4 times."
+Then I can change the number in the loop to 4 so that it repeats the sequence 4 times.
+We can put the core of a pattern in the loop by selecting the blocks that make up the core.
+After we have selected them we can click on the loop block to wrap them in a loop.
+Since we no longer need the rest of the code, we can just delete it."

 - [ ] **Explain** how to wrap existing code within a loop.
 >>"We can put the core of a pattern in the loop by selecting the blocks that make up the core.
 After we have selected them we can click on the loop block to wrap them in a loop.
 Since we no longer need the rest of the code, we can just delete it."